-(4) and (5) If it is unclear that only one thing is meant, change the phrase so that this is clear.
+- (4) Substitute other parts of speech that mean the same thing and show that one word or phrase describes the other. - (5) If it is unclear that only one thing is meant, change the phrase so that this is clear.